sharooonie/farmersmarkets/README.md

-<!DOCTYPE html>
 <html>

-Farmers Market Analysis - Where can you sell your product?
+<head> Farmers Market Analysis - Where can you sell your product? </head>

-This repo provides supporting information for a proof of concept (POC).
+<p> This repo provides supporting information for a proof of concept (POC).
 The data product explained by this POC is a recommendation system focused on helping local farmers find the nearest farmers' market with the highest probability to sell their produce.
-The program could also help fans of farmers' markets to find the nearest market with product they are seeking.
+The program could also help fans of farmers' markets to find the nearest market with product they are seeking. </p>

 1. Problem Formulation